DarrenFitz/GraphTheoryProject/README.md

 ## Queries
-*The First query show all the parties in relation to their candidates.
+* The First query show all the parties in relation to their candidates.
-*The Second shows ordere candidates based on age.
+* The Second shows ordere candidates based on age.
-*The Third diplays independant party with 4 seats constituencies.
-Then explain them one by one in the following sections.
+* The Third Candidates starting with "d" and asociated party

 #### Query one title
 This query displayes only the relationship between the parties and their candidates.